ovh/docs/pages/platform/ai-training/03_CONCEPTS_resources/guide.en-us.md

 ### GPU Usage

 > [!warning]
-> * This panel will only be present on GPU jobs
+> * This panel will only be present on GPU jobs.

-This panel display the usage of each GPU allocated to your Job using the DCGM_FI_DEV_GPU_UTIL NVidia metrics.
+This panel displays the usage of each GPU allocated to your job.

 ### GPU Memory

 > [!warning]
-> * This panel will only be present on GPU jobs
+> * This panel will only be present on GPU jobs.

-This panel display the usage and limit of memory for each GPU allocated to your Job
+This panel displays the usage and limit of memory for each GPU allocated to your Job

 ### CPU Usage

-This panel display the overall CPU usage of your job.
+This panel displays the overall CPU usage of your job.

 ### Memory Usage

-This panel display usage and limit of RAM allocated to your job.
+This panel displays the usage and limit of Memory allocated to your job.

 ### Network Usage

-This panel display input and output traffic on your job.
+This panel displays input and output traffic on your job.

 ### Ephemeral storage usage

-This panel show the usage and limit of ephemeral storage allocated to your job.
-Each job got ephemeral storage used for data not in synchronized folders within the container.
+This panel shows the usage and limit of ephemeral storage allocated to your job.
+Jobs can use ephemeral storage for data not within a synchronised container.

 > [!warning]
 > If your usage go beyond the limit of the ephemeral storage, your job will be evicted.